-Researchers found that on the night where participants were sleep restricted, they ate 22% more calories than on the night where they got the full 8 hours.
+Researchers found that on the night when participants were sleep restricted, they ate 22% more calories than on the night when they got the full 8 hours.
 Researchers also noticed that when sleep-restricted, patients ate for a longer period (4).

 In a study by Kistenmacher et al., psychological stress raised cortisol levels in all participants.
 It also resulted in 80% of “stress-eaters” to eat 41% more food (5).

 Research has also found that overweight participants exposed to stressful situations wanted to eat more dessert-like foods than those of healthy weight.
 They also ate more carb and fat-rich foods compared to those of healthy weight exposed to the same stressful conditions (6).